 for some slowly varying function $\ell_{R'}$.
 By Karamata's Theorem~\cite[Theorem 0.6]{resnick:2013:extreme} this implies that $R$ is also regularly varying with index $r$, i.e. it is of the form

 for some slowly varying function $\ell_R$.
 There is a natural relation between $\ell_R$ and $\ell_{R'}$, but it will be of little importance for us and thus we refrain from stating it explicitly.
 Note that under Assumption~\ref{as:RW}, $R''(x)/R'(x)^2 \to 0$ as $x \to \infty$ and thus $e^{-R(x)}$ is a Von Mises function with an auxiliary function $1/R'(x)$ \cite[Proposition 1.1]{resnick:2013:extreme}.
 This further implies that under Assumption~\ref{as:RW} the distribution of $X$ lies in the max-domain of attraction of the Gumbel law~\cite[Proposition 1.4]{resnick:2013:extreme}.
-We will use this fact on a~exponential scale.
-Let for sufficiently large $n$,
+We will use this fact on the exponential scale.
+For sufficiently large $n$ we put